 - Social Justice 101.
 This interactive program allows participants to learn the basics of social justice through discussion and activities.

 - Inclusive Language.
 Have a discussion about the ways in which our language affects others.
 Request this facilitation to find inclusive alternatives to the language used on campus.

 Become a Peer Inclusion Educator

-PIE training takes place during winter term.
-Please email the Department of Campus Inclusion and Community at email@example.com for more information, and look out for an application at the end of Fall Quarter.
+Please email the Department of Campus Inclusion and Community at firstname.lastname@example.org for information.